Bradford Count

 The Bradford System is widely used among shepherds and breed associations.
-In 1968, the United States Department of Agriculture issued official standards (for the U.S. only, not applicable worldwide) which assigned ranges of average fibre diameter (AFD) and maximum standard deviation to each of the Bradford counts.
-For example, wool with average fibre diameter in micrometres from 28.60 to 30.09 was to be called "54s."
+In 1968, the United States Department of Agriculture issued official standards (for the USA only, not applicable worldwide) which assigned ranges of average fibre diameter and maximum standard deviation to each of the Bradford counts.
+For example, wool with average fibre diameter in micrometres from 28.60 to 30.09 was to be called "54s".